 When we were sourcing oils for Najeau, I knew that the best olives were grown in the Mediterranean.
 Najeau’s heritage is rooted in our traditions from Lebanon, and we give back there, so I wanted to find oil that would be as authentic and as ethical to the source as possible.
 I asked my family if we knew anyone making olive oil in Lebanon.
 They said, “Yes!
 Your cousin Abuna!”

 I remembered visiting Abuna at the monastery before I left Lebanon when I was 14, but I hadn’t been back in 27 years.
-It was then that I knew I needed to return to Qozhaya to seek out this oil, and the journey home began.
+It was then that I knew I needed to return to seek out this oil, and the journey home began.

 The monastery

-The 900-year-old Qozhaya Monastery of Saint Anthony is situated in the “Holy Valley” of Qadisha, a hundred kilometers north of Beirut.
+The 900-year-old Monastery of Saint Anthony is situated in the “Holy Valley” of Qadisha, a hundred kilometers north of Beirut.
 The monastery itself, the valley of Qadisha, and the forest of cedars are classified by UNESCO as a World Heritage Site.

 The monastery is surrounded by mountains, covered with cedar, oak, and pine trees.
 The valley is plentiful, cultivated with a rich variety of vegetables and fruits, like mulberry and olive trees.